jwblangley/articles-app/README.md

 6. I noticed the duplication between `Selector` and `MultiSelector` so reduced this with a parent component, `Selector` and two subclasses: `MultiSelector` and `BasicSelector`.
 These I then refactored into a `components` directory and exported them for use within `App`.

+7. Finally, I began to add some simple styling.

+In total, including styling I have spent around 4.5-5 hours on this project.

 Please note that `articles.json` was generated and supplied by BuzzFeed and uploaded here with their permission.